alejandro-angulo/django-codetalker/README.md

-Shortcodes
+Codetalker
 ==========

-Shortcodes is a simple Django app to include WordPress-like shortcode functionality.
+Codetalker is a simple Django app to include WordPress-like shortcode functionality.

 Detailed documentation is in the "docs" directory.